 Discussions

 In this course, 5 discussion topics are scheduled 2 weeks apart.
 You will be contributing to the discussion within an assigned discussion group.
 Your participation in these discussions is intended to help you learn, reflect on and apply the course material in interaction with other course members.
+The marks for the discussions 1, 2, and 3 (10/20 %) will be available by March 11, 2021; and the marks for the discussions 4 and 5 (10/20 %) will be available by April 9, 2021.

 Midterms

 Both midterm exams will be administered through the Quizzes tool (found in the Tools dropdown list in the course navbar).
 For each midterm you will have 60 minutes to answer 50 multiple-choice questions.
+The marks will be available immediately after completing the exams.

 Please note that this exam is not designed to be open-book and should not be treated as such.
 If you are searching through your books and notes for answers rather than thinking about the question in front of you, time is being wasted.